nbarhamvc/extractfindings/README.md

 If you have saved credentials as above you can run:

-    python get-epss-info.py (arguments)
+    python Veracodeextractfindings.py (arguments)

 Otherwise you will need to set environment variables:

     export VERACODE_API_KEY_ID=<YOUR_API_KEY_ID>
     export VERACODE_API_KEY_SECRET=<YOUR_API_KEY_SECRET>
-    python get-epss-info.py (arguments)
+    python Veracodeextractfindings.py (arguments)

 Arguments supported include:
 - `-t`, `--target` - (mandatory) Folder to save results.
-- `-a`, `--agent` - Set to import results from Agent-based SCA.
-- `-u`, `--upload` - Set to import results from Upload and Sca SCA.
 - `-d`, `--debug` Set to enable verbose logging.

-At least one of the 2 import options need to be set: -a (--agent) or -u (--upload)

 ## Results
 The results will be saved to .csv files.
-- Agent-based scan results will be saved using the following format:

-`<target_folder>/<workspace_name>/<project_name>.csv`

-- Upload and Scan results will be saved using the following format:
+- Results will be saved using the following format:

 `<target_folder>/<application_name>.csv`